Analyzing data consistency

 You may also pull sample values for each value type.
 For example, show string value samples of a field.

 A great feature is “Group by and count” on a field to show value distribution.

 Renaming and deleting fields in all documents

-If you find that a field is old, useless or an accident, you can delete it from each document by one click.
-Sometimes, you find a typo in field name.
+If you find that a field is old, useless or an accident, you can delete it from each document with one click.
+Sometimes, you may find a typo in a field name.
 In such case, renaming all such fields in each document can be done by a few clicks in Mingo.

 PS: We recommend performing analysis on your local server / computer.
-Analyzing requires downloading all the data to Mingo and so it depends on your connection speed.
+Analyzing requires downloading all the data to Mingo, therefore processing time will depend on your connection speed.